ISO 27001 Clause 4.4 ISMS

 Understand business needs

 Before you build and implement an ISMS, it’s important for organisations to understand who they are, what they have and what their needs are.
-Backed into the standard document the who and what of your organisation before you look start your ISMS.
+Write into the standard document the who and what of your organisation before you look start your ISMS.

 Write and implement policies